 - The Cortez Area Chamber of Commerce is updating a directory of how local businesses are adjusting services.
 Most restaurants are still operating and offering take-out and delivery, per the governor's order.

-- All public and private Colorado schools have been ordered closed through at least April 30.
+- All public and private Colorado schools have been ordered closed through the end of the school year.
 The Montezuma-Cortez School District and the Dolores School District have dedicated update pages on their websites.

 - The Cortez Recreation Center is closed until further notice.
 The city* will revisit the closure on a weekly basis.